nvdg2/CSA4-mail/README.md

 To start our PKI environment, we first need to launch the Docker compose file: `docker compose up`.
 Execute this command in the folder where the `docker-compose.yml` is located.

 >**You** are responsible for keeping all the secrets safely.
-At the first boot of your environment, the ca will show you the administrator pass.
+At the first boot of your environment, the ca will print the password to the log output.
+You can view it using `docker compose logs`.

 ![](images/CA_password.png)